 This Sikorsky workhorse also saw significant civilian use, there known as the S-61.
 To this day old military Sea Kings, some half a century old, are being bought, restored, and flown again to serve as transport, heavy-lift, logging, and firefighting helicopters.
 An S-61 is currently flying out of Kalaeloa Airport, and lucky Museum visitors may be there to watch her take off over the now-still rotors of her forebears.

 Accepted by the Navy on 31 August 1960, 148043 is the 21st example produced and one of the oldest remaining Sea Kings in the world.
 Old enough to have originally been designated an HSS-2, she was re-designated an SH-3A in 1962, upgraded to an SH-3G in the late ’60s, upgraded again to an SH-3H in 1976, and converted to a UH-3H in 1995.
-In her nearly fifty years of activity she saw duty with many squadrons and multiple aircraft carriers, including the Constellation, Carl Vinson, and Ranger.
+In her nearly fifty years of activity she saw duty with many squadrons and multiple aircraft carriers, including the Constellation, Carl Vinson, Ranger, and George Washington.
 She is one of two Museum helicopters to have flown with presidential transport squadron HMX-1, with 8043 being assigned there during the end of the Nixon administration and the beginning of Ford’s.
 She completed her service with a stint at the Pacific Missile Range Facility on Kauai as “Outrider 20.”
 The PMRF donated her to the Museum in 2005.
 Her data cards show her retiring with over 13,300 hours of flying time.

 The Museum’s junior Sea King, 152701 was accepted on 30 June 1966.
 Originally built as an SH-3D, she was converted to an SH-3H in 1987, and later to a UH-3H.
 Her carrier assignments include the Yorktown (CVS-10), Hornet (CVS-12), Ticonderoga (CVS-14), Kitty Hawk, Midway, and Independence.
 She also completed her service at PMRF as “Outrider 60” and was donated from there in 2006.